oliveiraleosilva87/tableau/README.md

 I could surely create a waterfall chart using PMI project framework or even a Product Roadmap based in the Scrum Agile Framework, but I'll keep it simple, since will only update this project in my free time and making a complex schedule could lead me to a outdated documentation

-- [x] Create GitHub project branch
+- [x] Create GitHub project repository
 - [x] Update a first fork of an existing Tableau project
 - [ ] Create a project from scratch using a public dataset
 - [ ] Explore any cool feature in Tableau Public and create a new project using it